4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 ![](_page_35_Picture_21.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is about a "Cheat Sheet" for a QA system, where every piece of data is extracted and formatted as Question-Answer pairs.
+The goal is to cover topics like carbon emissions, model sizes, energy, datasets, hardware, and performance/accuracy.
+The output will be in a strict Q&A format, with a brief summary of the image's context.

+**Figure Data (Q&A):**

+Q: What is the size of the LLaMA 65B model?

+Q: How many parameters does LLaMA have?

+Q: What is the file size of LLaMA-33B?
+Q: What is the size of the LLaMA 65B model?

+Q: What is the size of the LLa

+Q: What is the size of the L

+However, I can provide a description of the image:

+**Image Description:**

+The image features a woman with long brown hair and an orange sweater, holding a gaming console and standing in front of a wall of gaming consoles and games.
+The wall is made of cardboard and has multiple shelves, each containing various gaming consoles, games, and other gaming-related items.
+The woman is holding a console and smiling, with a few games and games-related items in her hands.
+The background is a bright, vibrant color, and the overall atmosphere is lively and fun.

+**No Extractable Data:**

+There is no table, chart, plot, diagram, or mathematical formula in the image that can be extracted and processed according to the provided instructions.
+The image is a promotional image for a gaming console sale, and it does not contain any data or information that can be extracted and processed.

+If you have any further questions or need help with anything else, please let me know!

 ### Food Waste

 In the U.S., nearly 98% of Amazon's food handled goes to human and animal consumption, and in Europe, more than 99% does.
 While these figures are encouraging, we are always exploring new ways to reduce food loss and waste as we work toward our goal to reduce our food waste by 50% across our U.S. and Europe operations by 2030.
 This commitment is reflective of our membership in the [U.S. Environmental Protection Agency's Food Loss and](https://www.epa.gov/sustainable-management-food/united-states-food-loss-and-waste-2030-champions)  [Waste 2030 Champions](https://www.epa.gov/sustainable-management-food/united-states-food-loss-and-waste-2030-champions) , which we joined in 2020.
 We then extended our commitment to reducing food waste to our Europe operations in 2021.
 We measure our progress against this commitment with a food waste intensity metric that calculates the amount of food waste generated as a percentage of total food handled by weight within Amazon.
 As of December 2023, our food waste intensity had decreased by 28% in the U.S. and by 75% in Europe compared to a 2021 baseline.